Mayeu/homebrew-tap/README.md

 ## Tools made by others in this tap

-- [beancount][b]: A double-entry bookkeeping computer language that lets you define financial transaction records in a text file
+- [beancount][b]: a double-entry bookkeeping computer language that lets you define financial transaction records in a text file
-- [beancount-script][bs]: Scripts I use for my accounting using beancount
+- [beancount-script][bs]: scripts I use for my accounting using beancount
-- [borgmatic][bo]: A wrapper script for Borg backup software that creates and prunes backups
+- [borgmatic][bo]: a wrapper script for Borg backup software that creates and prunes backups
 - [fava][f]: Web interface for Beancount
 - [flock][fl]: a portable implementation of the linux flock command working everywhere
-  - :warning: It is using the commit [4148b86be](https://github.com/discoteq/flock/tree/4148b86be01bbfad45ceef1f835cc12ff395d3c0) since the official brew package is not yet up-to-date (and does not support `-x` option)
+  - :warning: This formula use the commit [4148b86be](https://github.com/discoteq/flock/tree/4148b86be01bbfad45ceef1f835cc12ff395d3c0) since the official brew package is not yet up-to-date (and does not support `-x` option)
-- [run-one][r]: Run one instance of some unique combination of command and arguments at a time
+- [run-one][r]: run one instance of some unique combination of command and arguments at a time

 [b]: http://furius.ca/beancount/
 [bs]: https://github.com/Mayeu/beancount-scripts